-Portugal beats Netherlands to win 1st Nations League final
+Ronaldo’s Portugal wins 1st Nations League title

 The Dutch improved after halftime but couldn’t create many significant scoring chances, with Memphis Depay coming closest with a 65th-minute header saved by goalkeeper Rui Patricio.

-The Netherlands kept pressing but Portugal was able to hold on to clinch the first title in the competition created by UEFA to give national teams more meaningful games and reduce the number of friendlies.
+The Netherlands kept pressing but Portugal was able to hold on to clinch the first Nations League title.

-The Dutch had surprised in the group stage by eliminating the last two World Cup champions — France and Germany.
-It made it to the final after beating England 3-1 in the semifinal on Thursday.
+“It was a bit better in the second half, and then the goal was (scored) and it became even more difficult because they are masters in defending when they are ahead,” Netherlands manager Ronald Koeman said.
+“We were not good enough tonight.”

-Portugal coach Fernando Santos made changes from the team that defeated Switzerland 3-1 in the semifinals, taking out 19-year-old Joao Felix from the starting lineup and adding Guedes to the attack.
+Santos made changes from the team that defeated Switzerland 3-1 in the semifinals, taking out 19-year-old Joao Felix from the starting lineup and adding Guedes to the attack.
 He also used Danilo in midfield and Jose Fonte to replace the injured Pepe in the middle of the defense.

-Koeman kept the same squad that defeated England in the semifinals.
+Koeman, a player for the Netherlands at the 1988 European Championship, kept the same squad that defeated England in the semifinals.

 Some of the loudest chants at the stadium came from English fans who likely had expected their national team to reach the final.
 England ended third after defeating Switzerland 6-5 in a penalty shootout earlier Sunday in Guimaraes.